tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/custom-analyzers-in-azure-search.md

 ---
 # Custom analyzers in Azure Search

-> [!NOTE]
->  Analyzers are a specific component of search technology, which you can learn about in [How full text search works in Azure Search](https://docs.microsoft.com/azure/search/search-lucene-query-architecture).
-If you came to this page looking for log or traffic analysis, please see [Enabling and using Search Traffic Analytics](https://azure.microsoft.com/documentation/articles/search-traffic-analytics/) instead.
+A *custom analyzer* is a specific component of search technology used to vary lexical analysis, exchanging default processing for custom processing.
+Examples include phonetics that find matches based on how a word sounds, or changing tokenization logic.
+You can learn more about the role of custom analyzers in [How full text search works in Azure Search](https://docs.microsoft.com/azure/search/search-lucene-query-architecture).

 ## Overview

  The role of a [full-text search engine](https://docs.microsoft.com/azure/search/search-lucene-query-architecture), in simple terms, is to process and store documents in a way that enables efficient querying and retrieval.
 At a high level, it all comes down to extracting important words from documents, putting them in an index, and then using the index to find documents that match words of a given query.
 The process of extracting words from documents and search queries is called lexical analysis.
 Components that perform lexical analysis are called analyzers.